zammad/zammad-org/src/en/tutorials/connect-config-elasticsearch.md

 <!--@include: @/en/modules/zammad-services-hint.md-->

-This guide shows you how to connect Zammad with Elasticsearch 8 or newer.
+This guide shows you how to connect Zammad with Elasticsearch.

 ## Connect Elasticsearch with Zammad